 Jerky Pedal Motion

 The FlexiSpot Home Office Standing Desk is part exercise bike and part standing desk.
-It features whisper quiet pedalling that makes it ideal to work out while watching YouTube or the TV.
+It features whisper quiet pedaling that makes it ideal for working out while watching YouTube or the TV.
 Adjustment of the seat is simple thanks to a gentle press of a button.Read more

-The generous desk on this bike is extremely secure, so you will have no problems placing your tablet on it.
+The generous desk on this folding exercise bike is exceptionally secure, so you will have no problems placing your tablet on it.
 The fully adjustable oversized padded seat is fully adjustable and very comfortable

-The FlexiSpot Home Office Standing Desk has a large LCD display that tracks your training time, speed, distance and calories burned.
+The FlexiSpot Home Office Standing Desk has a large LCD that tracks your training time, speed, distance, and calories burned.
 This unit is very lightweight.
-When set up, however, it is impressively sturdy.
+When setting up, however, it is impressively sturdy.